 I’ve been to Santorini a few times already and every time I come back I think about how it is one of those destinations that makes everyone agree: The island is simply mesmerizing.
 You could argue that Santorini can get overcrowded and that it’s extremely touristic, and yet, it is an authentic paradise nobody wants to miss.
 This article introduces you to the top things to do in Santorini, it’s a natural spin-off post from my overly extensive article featuring everything you need to know about Santorini.

-Top luxury hotel in Santorini: Have an unforgettable stay at the Caldera, check the spectacular suites at Andronikos Canaves.
-Read the reviews, check pictures, and book your stay on Booking.com.
+Luxury: Have an unforgettable stay at Andronikos Canaves.
+Read the reviews on Booking.com.

 Fabulous Things to Do on Santorini island, Greece